-All students who will be rising juniors or seniors in Fall 2018 are eligible for the Summer Research Initiative.
+All students who will be juniors or seniors in Fall 2020 are eligible for the Summer Research Initiative.
 The University of Maryland has a strong institutional commitment to the principle of diversity.
 In that spirit, we are very interested in receiving applications from a broad spectrum of individuals, specifically African American, Hispanic, and American Indian students.

 Applicants must also meet ALL of the following requirements: